Integral Harnack estimates and the rate of extinction of singular fractional diffusion: Time mollifications

 which yields \ref{mot1} with a new constant $\gamma>0$ depending on $N,p,s$.
 The argument for \ref{mot2} is entirely analogous, just replacing $q$ with $2$ and taking care of the measure-type multiplier. \end{proof}

 4pt

 {\bf Acknowledgement.} The authors are members of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica 'Francesco Severi'), and are supported by the research project {\em Regolarit\`a ed esistenza per operatori anisotropi} (GNAMPA, CUP E5324001950001).
 In addition, F.C.\ and A.I.\ are supported by the research project {\em Partial Differential Equations and their role in understanding natural phenomena} (Fondazione di Sardegna 2023 CUP F23C25000080007), while S.C.\ acknowledges the foundings of PNR (MUR) 2021-2027 and the Department of Mathematics of the University of Bologna.
+Finally we acknowledge the helpful suggestions and constructive critism of the referees, that has helped to improve the quality of the present work.